Orly Airport: Post-war

 A development project voted in 2012 planned to merge the airport's south and west terminals with the construction of an 80000 m2 building to create one great terminal.
 On 14 April 2016, the Groupe ADP rolled out the Connect 2020 corporate strategy and the commercial brand Paris Aéroport was applied to all Parisian airports, including the Orly airport.

-On November 7, 2015, the failure of a two-decade-old Windows 3.1 system which was responsible for communicating visual range information in foggy weather to pilots caused a temporary cease of operations.
+On 7 November 2015, the failure of a two-decade-old Windows 3.1 system which was responsible for communicating visual range information in foggy weather to pilots caused a temporary cease of operations.
 Whether the failure was hardware- or software-based is not specified, though the highlighting of the operating system suggests a software failure.

 As part of the COVID-19 pandemic and its impact on aviation, the airport was closed to all commercial traffic from 1 April 2020 to 25 June 2020.
 During this period, commercial traffic and flights were relocated to Charles de Gaulle Airport, while Orly was still used for State flights, emergency diversions, and medical evacuations.

+Paris Aéroport reported in 2023 that a tree-planting project in the vicinity of the airport, along the route of the route nationale 7, was being undertaken.
+The scheme involved planting 900 tree species and 14,000 forest seedlings.
+Paris Aéroport anticipates capturing 329 tonnes of carbon per year through the planting.

+In October 2023, it was announced that Air France will largely cease using Orly Airport by summer 2026, with only one public service obligation flight to Corsica to remain.